Do you know what Inbound Marketing is? Keen to use inbound marketing to improve your marketing ROI?

 Pioneered by co-founders of HubSpot Brian Halligan and Dharmesh Shah, inbound marketing is a leading Business to Business (B2B) digital marketing strategy.
 The fact that HubSpot is a NASDAQ listed marketing automation company worth $1.24 billion in market capitalisation is a testimony to inbound marketing’s strengths.

 First, let us define what inbound marketing is.
-The best definition I can find came from Wikipedia (no surprises), and it goes like this:
+Here’s the best definition of inbound marketing:

-Traditionally, marketers use outbound marketing techniques like email blasts, telemarketing, direct mail, TV, radio and print advertisements to reach buyers.
+Traditionally, marketers use outbound marketing techniques like email blasts, telemarketing, direct mail, TV ads, trade-shows, radio and print advertisements to reach buyers.
 Unlike outbound methods, inbound marketing looks at using targeted and valuable content on the Internet to draw customers in.

 Inbound marketing is permission based, while outbound marketing interrupts.
 Key differences between inbound and outbound marketing is nicely summarised in the infographic below (source of image):

 The first step in inbound marketing lies in creating a marketing hub.
-An inbound marketing hub is a web site that with a blog, offers useful and compelling content, and is connected to “spokes” like email, sales conferences, social media sites (Facebook, Twitter, LinkedIn, Google+), social discovery platforms (Reddit, Digg, Delicious), and others.
+An inbound marketing hub is a web site that with a blog, offers useful and compelling content, and is connected to “spokes” like email, sales conferences, social media sites (Facebook, Twitter, LinkedIn, Instagram, TikTok, YouTube), social discovery platforms (Reddit, Digg, Delicious), and others.

 Content is shared either directly on the website itself, or accessed through RSS feeds.
 Often such a website would have thousands of links coming from other websites.
 It should also be graded with tools like a Website Grader.

 This can be represented by the diagram below (source of image):